 - As an IRS Authorized e-file provider, ExpressTaxExempt simplifies the IRS 990 filings by offering a user-friendly e-filing experience to complete the tax returns without

 - Our Software provides an interview-style filing process and helpful tips throughout the entire process.

 - You will receive the status of your filing through email or you can check back by signing in to your account any time.

 - If your Form gets rejected, ExpressTaxExempt will provide you the reason for rejection and let you to retransmit the return for FREE.

 - Also, you have the option to correct your previously filed return through the Amended Return feature.

 - In order to reduce your time & data entry works in filing your 990 return, we provide a copy return feature where you can use the information that you used to file your form 990 previously.

-And the US-Based customer support team helps you throughout the filing process at any time.
+And the US-Based customer support team helps you throughout the filing process at

 You have even more features that help simplify your 990 filing.
 Visit ExpressTaxExempt.com to know more or to start filing your 990.